A5b84/convenient-mobgriefing/README.md

 Makes the `mobGriefing` gamerule more convenient by splitting it into four gamerules:

 - `mobGriefing` for most mobs that destroy your world
-- `mobGriefingLenient` for passive mobs and things that aren't really annoying
+- `lenientGriefing` for passive mobs and things that aren't really annoying
-- `mobGriefingWither` for the Wither
+- `witherGriefing` for the Wither
-- `mobGriefingDragon` for the Ender Dragon
+- `dragonGriefing` for the Ender Dragon

 New gamerules are enabled by default.